 - 4. Establish a connection (not a link) to the DUT - 5.
 Use a Traffic Generator to send the DUT validly formed 10Base-T frames spaced at 16ms for a duration exceeding autoneg_wait_timer - 6.
-Determine whether the DUT received any of the frames
+Determine whether the DUT entered into a good link by determining if it is sending NLPs.
+Also, if the means exists, determine if the DUT received any of the frames